noematicsllc/hcscraper/CODE_SMELLS.md

 ## Summary

-These three code smells represent common issues that can be addressed through refactoring:
+These two code smells represent common issues that can be addressed through refactoring:

-1. **Duplicated date parsing** → Centralize in utility module
-2. **Duplicated database connection** → Extract to base class
+1. **Duplicated database connection** → Extract to base class
-3. **Long method with multiple responsibilities** → Break into smaller, focused methods
+2. **Long method with multiple responsibilities** → Break into smaller, focused methods

-All three solutions follow established design principles (DRY, SRP, Single Responsibility) and will improve maintainability, testability, and code clarity.
+All solutions follow established design principles (DRY, SRP, Single Responsibility) and will improve maintainability, testability, and code clarity.

+---

+## Resolved Issues

+### ✅ Duplicated Date Parsing Logic (Resolved)
+**Status**: Implemented and resolved

+Date parsing logic has been centralized in `src/utils/date_parser.py` with the following utilities:
+- `parse_date_string()`: Parses date strings in various formats
+- `parse_date_value()`: Parses dates from strings, timestamps, or datetime objects
+- `extract_year_month()`: Extracts year and month from any date value

+Both `import_to_postgres.py` and `src/storage/json_writer.py` now use these centralized utilities, eliminating code duplication.